BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2023.md

 ![image](https://user-images.githubusercontent.com/67879936/226699237-4491b5bd-f08f-405f-98bd-8e38e528f9d9.png)

-We were given an ssh instance to connect to.
+We were given a ssh instance to connect to.
 Lets connect to the instance

 ![image](https://user-images.githubusercontent.com/67879936/226699535-f5549f44-3a28-4720-a60d-a00796a667c7.png)